asyncapi/website/pages/blog/asyncapi-joins-linux-foundation.md

 It's been a year to remember.
 Amidst a pandemic, we organized the first AsyncAPI Conference.
 Lots of new folks joined our great community.
 Our tools started to get mature enough.
 And to put the cherry on the cake, [we partnered with Postman](/blog/asyncapi-partners-with-postman) to guarantee the continuity and growth of AsyncAPI for the next decade.
 What a ride!

 2021 looks no different so far.
-In less than 3 months, we're seeing an increasing amount of lads joining us to [change the EDA and API landscapes forever](/roadmap).
+In less than 3 months, we're seeing an increasing amount of folks joining us to [change the EDA and API landscapes forever](/roadmap).
 We owed you this.
 We're joining the Linux Foundation to make sure AsyncAPI stays neutral and is [driven by those who dedicate their effort, time, and love to the project](/blog/governance-motivation).

 And that's what it is all about, my friends.
 Without you —yes, you too!–, AsyncAPI is nothing but an illusory fantasy in the heads of some dreamers.
 This step is indeed the culmination of years of hard work, but to me, this is just the beginning.
 Now is when the party is actually getting started.
 Drop some cool beats and grab some drinks.
 It's going to be a long night!